umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Grid/index.md

 ## Using the Grid

 It can be very beneficial to be using a grid because it makes sure that everything stays in the alignment that you have set up for the grid.
-The grid is awesome for multiple reasons, it keeps your page-aligned beautifully, however that is not all a grid can do, the grid also provides you a lot of awesome tools such as Navigation or Line break.
+The grid is good for multiple reasons.
+It keeps your page-aligned beautifully and also provides you with a lot of great tools such as Navigation or Line break.

 ## Configuration options